Here you will find:

 A senior person, usually a health professional, is nominated to act as a Caldicott Guardian, specifically responsible for safeguarding the confidentiality of patient information.
 The person appointed for Betsi Cadwaladr University Health Board is Mr Nick Lyons, Executive Medical Director.

 Information Governance sits alongside clinical and corporate governance, and focuses on ensuring that information is handled in a safe and secure manner.

-NHS Wales has produced a leaflet entitled 'Your Information Your Rights' which explains why the NHS collects information about patients and how the information is used.
+NHS Wales has produced a leaflet entitled 'Your Privacy Your Rights' which explains why the NHS collects information about patients and how the information is used.
 It gives details on the patients' right to see their health record and how to gain access to them.

 The Health Board's approved Information Governance policies and procedures, can be found in the Policies and Procedures part of the website.